27-JayaGupta/ACA-Access_Granted/README.md

 * Use good coding practises and make your code reusable.
 * Don't forget to add ```README.md``` file in each of your submission explaining your logic and also instructions to run your code.
 * Try to accumulate the sources as they would be helpful in other project.
+* Do not use Github GUI to manually upload files to Github.